Dr. Martin Luther King Jr.

 Since that time, each year on the third Monday in January, faculty, students, staff and surrounding communities join in the celebration of Dr. King to reflect on his message of civil rights and social justice for all through nonviolent means.

-Exciting plans are underway for the 2013 celebration of the legacy of Dr. Martin Luther King Jr. at Michigan State University.
-Every year the events get better and this year our major programs will serve as a precursor to MSU's recognition of two watershed events that occurred ten years apart in 20th century American history.
-These events continue to impact American citizens today of all races, genders and cultures.
+Exciting plans are underway for the 2014 celebration of the legacy of Dr. Martin Luther King Jr. at Michigan State University.
+Every year the events get better and this year our major programs will launch Michigan State University's year-long initiative,.